rmello4d/MobileLoginWakandaExample/README.md

 # More info
-You can get more info about the code in this other repository https://github.com/rmello4d/WakandaEmailCustomLogin
+You can get more info about the Login code in this other repository https://github.com/rmello4d/WakandaEmailCustomLogin

-Or you can book a one-on-one demo with me where I will go through the details of this implementation here https://calendly.com/ricardo-mello/one-on-one
+Or you can book a one-on-one demo with me where I will go through the details of this implementation : https://calendly.com/ricardo-mello/one-on-one